How to Start Analyzing Your IT Process Data Today

 Use case #1: Improve application resiliency by text mining incident tickets

 Since the MIM team had no ownership over the ITSM platform, they resorted to a completely text-based ticketing and incident tracking system.
-This process sufficed on an incident-to-incident level, but obtaining a “big picture” view of incidents required manually reviewing each text entry and manually compiling their data.
+This process sufficed on an incident-to-incident level, but obtaining a big picture view of incidents required manually reviewing each text entry and manually compiling data.
 User inputs for the system were, unsurprisingly, inconsistent.
-This led to data entry variables, like describing the CRM system as SFDC or Salesforce.com, depending on the person who entered the information or how they were feeling that day.
+This led to data entry variables, like describing the Customer Relationship Management (CRM) system as SalesForceDotCom (SFDC) or Salesforce.com, depending on the person who entered the information or how they were feeling that day.

 Use case #2: Building trust in the CMDB by prioritizing the most important asset fields

-A Fortune 150 Food Service company wanted to be able to audit their existing assets but had an extremely incomplete and unreliable CMDB operating as their system of record.
+A Fortune 150 food service company wanted to be able to audit their existing assets but had an extremely incomplete and unreliable Configuration Management Database (CMDB) operating as their system of record.
 The problem led to a lack of governance around tasks like discovery scanning or true-up, and lack of trust in the CMDB in turn led to lack of use.

 They prioritized making strategic improvements that could have the biggest impact.
 Accordingly, they analyzed the CMDB fields that were most likely to be missing, which then allowed the company to identify which fields were most critical to their understanding and accounting of assets.
 These missing field categories could be grouped by region, product model, the department(s) associated, and other drill-down factors.